5 Negative Human Resources Practices That Should Be Extinct

 Are you and your Human Resources department dinosaurs?
 Despite dinosaur movies, paraphernalia, and popularity, dinosaurs are extinct.
 Certain HR roles and practices need to become defunct, too.
 If you and your HR department are still spending time and energy on these HR roles, and just plain bad or out-of-date practices, consider making them extinct.

-Requiring your job applicants to submit their social security number when they apply for a position with your firm.
 In this age of identity theft and data hacking and insecurities, potential employees don’t want to give you their social security number until they believe that they are a viable candidate for your job.

 Sure, once they’ve been through a job interview or two and they believe that you are ready for background checking, the interested candidate is happy to give you that number.
 But, not just to have their online application accepted for review.